Alfresco/docs-alfresco/content-accelerator/latest/using/index.md

 ![Img Txt]({% link content-accelerator/images/aca-working-with-queries-insert.png %})_d249d10411875e68.png)

 * Once all approval tasks are approved the form and any attached documents transition to the Approved lifecycle status/state.
-The version label is also updated to the next major version.
-(EX: 0.1 Draft -\&gt; 1.0 Approved)
+The version label is also updated to the next major version. (e.g. 0.1 Draft -\&gt; 1.0 Approved)

 ![Img Txt]({% link content-accelerator/images/aca-working-with-queries-insert.png %})_38ecaf554284273b.png)